Save big (up to $1,875) on small business tools with our free membership, business.com+

 What are the benefits of offering customized products?

-Offering customized products increases customer satisfaction and attracts new customers to your business.
+• It increases customer satisfaction and attracts new customers.
 When customers can tailor products to their specific needs, they’ll have a better experience overall.
 They’ll also be more likely to continue doing business with your company.
+Deloitte research showed that brands incorporating personalization are 71 percent more likely to experience improved customer loyalty.

-Finally, customized products will help you create more data and actionable insights about your customers.
+• You will create more customer data and actionable insights.
 This information can help with your future marketing and product development.

 TipBottom line